USS Gerald R. Ford returns from deployment

-Sailors assigned to the Ford-class aircraft carrier USS Gearld R. Ford (CVN 78) along with the staff of carrier Strike Group (CSG) 12, greet their family members after the ship returned to Naval Station Norfolk following an eight-month deployment, Jan.
+The Ford-class aircraft carrier USS Gerald R. Ford (CVN 78), along with the staff of carrier Strike Group (CSG) 12, return to Naval Station Norfolk following an eight-month deployment, Jan.
 17, 2024.
 The Gerald R. Ford CSG was deployed to the U.S. Naval Forces Europe area of operations, employed by U.S. 6th Fleet to defend U.S., allied and partner interests.
-(U.S. Navy video by Mass Communication Specialist 2nd Class Porsha Thompson)
+(U.S. Navy video by Mass Communication Specialist 1st Class Nathan T. Beard)

 |Date Taken: